prashantyadav05/ML-AlgoirithmsMaths/README.md

-# Machine Learning algoirithms maths
+# Machine Learning algorithms maths
-In this repository I have tried to implements the "Mathematics" behind the Machine Learning algorithms.
+In this repository I have tried to implement the "Mathematics" behind the Machine Learning algorithms.

+* Gradient Descent
+* Logistic Regression
+* Random Forest
+* AdaBoost
+* Gradient Boosting
+* KMeans